Skip to content

 When and where was Edward Elgar born?

-When did Edward Elgar die and when was his Third Symphony completed?
+When did Edward Elgar die and where is he buried?

-Edward Elgar died on the 23rd of February 1934 at the age of seventy-six and was buried next to his wife at St Wulstan's Roman Catholic Church in Little Malvern.
-The Third Symphony sketches were elaborated by the composer Anthony Payne into a complete score in 1997.
+Edward Elgar died on the 23rd of February 1934 at age seventy-six following an operation for inoperable colorectal cancer discovered on the 8th of October 1933.
+He is buried next to his wife in St Wulstan's Roman Catholic Church Little Malvern.